QIICR/QuantitativeReporting/docs/introduction.md

 # User Guide

-The following section is intended for the operator of QuantitativeReporting.
+The following section is intended for the operator of `QuantitativeReporting`.

 We are continuously working on the content of this guide.
 It will change and improve in the future.